extratone/bilge/annotation/highlights.md

 > With the current version of iPadOS, some apps can use up to 12GB of memory on the top-spec iPad Pro.
 With iPadOS 16, iPad apps have access to up to 16GB of memory thanks to virtual memory swap, allowing the device to tap into its storage to expand the available memory for all apps.

+> With the current version of iPadOS, some apps can use up to 12GB of memory on the top-spec iPad Pro.
+With iPadOS 16, iPad apps have access to up to 16GB of memory thanks to virtual memory swap, allowing the device to tap into its storage to expand the available memory for all apps.

+> Following the beta testing period, Apple officially released iPadOS 16 on Monday, October 24.

 # [explore/styleguide.md at main · github/explore](https://github.com/github/explore/blob/main/docs/styleguide.md)

 > **Repository:** Never abbreviate "repository."
 "Repository" is always lowercase unless it's starting a sentence.